Platform ReviewUpdated 2026-04-18

 Risk Summary

-MRV artifacts may be strong, but if your internal claims standards or auditor requirements exceed the platform’s default evidence package, you can still fail claims defensibility tests.
+MRV artifacts may be strong, but if your internal claims standards, registry rules, or auditor requirements exceed the platform's default evidence package or data-rights package, you can still fail claims defensibility tests.

 Why It Matters

 The primary value proposition is defensibility.
-If evidence doesn’t meet stakeholder requirements, you incur cost without reducing reputational risk.
+If evidence does not meet stakeholder requirements, you incur cost without sufficiently reducing reputational risk.

 Mitigation / Verification

-Before purchasing, map evidence outputs to your claims policy: verify audit artifacts, data provenance, monitoring cadence, methodology documentation, and third-party validation scope.
+Before purchasing, map evidence outputs to your claims policy: verify audit artifacts, data provenance, monitoring cadence, methodology documentation, certification workflow, registry linkage, export format, and third-party validation scope.

 Supplier Delivery & Execution Risk